 The drive to Las Vegas from California is long enough to make you feel like you’re headed off on awesome vacation but short enough to not take up the entire day getting there.
 Another reason I love Las Vegas is it’s fairly inexpensive.
 Hotels and food are probably the cheapest you will find on the West Coast so if you’re on a budget, move Las Vegas to the top of your getaway wish list.

-For our trip to Las Vegas, we were looking for fun on a budget and since we planned on keeping it kid friendly, we were able to keep the entire trip to under $1,000 including hotels, food and our rentals from Enterprise simply by avoiding gambling and alcohol.
+For our 72 hours in Las Vegas we were looking for fun on a budget and since we planned on keeping it kid friendly, we were able to keep the entire trip to under $1,000 including hotels, food and our rentals from Enterprise simply by avoiding gambling and alcohol.

 If you’re thinking of planning a “small-cation” to Las Vegas, or anywhere for that matter, you’re not alone.
 According to Enterprise, 85% of people they polled, in a 2018 survey, stated they were giving up extended vacations and looking to hit the open road this year with more road trips to nearby cities and states.
 With over 5,800 local offices within 15 miles of U.S. populations, Enterprise makes getting away (without adding miles on your car) a reality.
 Things to do With Kids in Las Vegas

 We started our Las Vegas “small-cation” with a trip to our local Enterprise office where we picked up a 2016 Honda Accord.
 I’ve never driven a Honda but knew they were fun reliable cars so I was excited to park my car at home and test out this car for the weekend.
 It seriously was one of the most comfortable vehicles in stock.
 I also loved Enterprise’s selection of add-ons available designed to make your trip convenient and stress-free such as: